It’s basically my brain vomiting through my fingertips. Bring a poncho. Splash zone…

 Life isn’t always so happy, but it’s not as difficult once we realize how we speak to ourselves.
 My physical health is done for, but my life, what I can see just over the horizon still has so much good coming.
 And writing saved me.
 Thank you, WDC, for giving a place for all of us to find ourselves, to learn how to like who we are.
 I think that’s all I could really ask for.
 And to see you guys doing the same, it’s an honor.
 I love it.

-|"30-Day Blogging Challenge" by Fivesixer prompt:
+|"30-Day Blogging Challenge ON HIATUS" by Fivesixer prompt:

 A practice I can begin to help me let go of negative emotions and return to a state of peace is…

 …realize where I”m headed in my mind, to try and deour the mood with music and writing and reading.
 Especially since finding this site, since realizing the tools and pieces are all there for me to put together, I’ve been opened to understanding the situation as it is.
 It’s become easier to step aside from the feelings to understand how to work with my abilities to control where I’m headed.
 And after to speaking with someone on this site about inner peace, I’ve realized I just keep leaving the door open on that so it’s ineffectual.

 I’m finding myself, though, discovering hills only to find new valleys, and I’m certain we all are.
 But I’m experiencing me, and I’m learning how to take things in and let them stew around before I respond…I understand now how angry I’ve been to myself for…you know, being human…but with the understanding comes the obligation to change what hasn’t been working.